 Divorce cases can be very complicated when children are involved.
 At times, it is necessary to appoint a Guardian ad Litem.

 Divorce cases can get very complicated when children are involved.
-Apart from the emotional stress that the family members, especially the children undergo, there can be legal complications that prolong the divorce processes and add to the stress.
+Apart from the emotional stress that the family members, especially the children, undergo, legal complications can prolong the divorce process and add to the pressure.
 In this article, we will discuss one aspect of divorce and child custody cases – the appointment of Guardian ad Litem.

 Who is a Guardian ad Litem?

-A Guardian ad Litem represents any individual involved in a legal case, who cannot adequately represent himself/herself due to being a minor, mentally incapacitated or aged.
+A Guardian ad Litem represents any individual involved in a legal case who cannot adequately represent themselves due to being a minor, mentally incapacitated, or age.

-The representation of a Guardian ad Litem is provided by the court or can be requested by any of the parties to protect the interest of the minor.
+The court provides the representation of a Guardian ad Litem or can be requested by any party to protect the minor’s interest.

 When Can a Guardian ad Litem Be Appointed?

-A Guardian ad Litem may be appointed by the court, or by request of any of the involved parties.
-On the other hand, any of the parties involved can even file an objection to a court-appointed Guardian ad Litem, within the defined time limit following the appointment.
+A Guardian ad Litem may be appointed by the court or by request of any involved parties.
+On the other hand, any of the parties involved can even file an objection to a court-appointed Guardian ad Litem within the defined time limit following the appointment.

 A Guardian ad Litem is usually appointed in a case where: